lilianweng/lil-log/_posts/2017-12-31-object-recognition-for-dummies-part-3.md

 ---
 layout: post
 comments: true
-title: "Object Recognition for Dummies Part 3: R-CNN and Fast/Faster/Mask R-CNN and YOLO"
+title: "Object Recognition for Dummies Part 3: R-CNN Family"
 date: 2017-12-31 23:00:00
 tags: object-recognition
 image: "manu-2013-segmentation.png"
 ---

-> In Part 3, we would examine five object recognition models: R-CNN, Fast R-CNN, Faster R-CNN, Mask R-CNN and YOLO.
+> In Part 3, we would examine five object recognition models: R-CNN, Fast R-CNN, Faster R-CNN, and Mask R-CNN.
 These models are highly related and the new versions show great speed improvement compared to the older ones.

 <!--more-->

+<span style="color: #286ee0;">[Updated on 2018-12-20: Remove YOLO here.
+Part 4 will cover multiple fast object detection algorithms, including YOLO.]</span>

+å
 In the series of "Object Recognition for Dummies", we started with basic concepts in image processing, such as gradient vectors and HOG, in [Part 1]({{ site.baseurl }}{% post_url 2017-10-29-object-recognition-for-dummies-part-1 %}).
 Then we introduced classic convolutional neural network architecture designs for classification and pioneer models for object recognition, Overfeat and DPM, in [Part 2]({{ site.baseurl }}{% post_url 2017-12-15-object-recognition-for-dummies-part-2 %}).
-In the last post of this series, we are about to review a set of models in the R-CNN ("Region-based CNN") family and YOLO for fast recognition.
+In the third post of this series, we are about to review a set of models in the R-CNN ("Region-based CNN") family.

 {: class="table-of-content"}
 * TOC